 Student safety continues to be an area of concern, so ALL visitors to the school during normal school days must report to the school office for attention to their needs.
 Visitors in the halls or classrooms without clearance from the school office WILL NOT BE permitted.
-In order to ensure student safety, all persons coming onto the campus are to check in at the administrative office.
+In order to ensure student safety, all persons coming onto the campus are to check in at their respective administrative office.
 All visitors coming to have lunch with their children must check in at the elementary or middle school office before going to the cafeteria.
-Middle School students will be released from the Middle School Office.
 All parents, visitors and volunteers must sign-in at the front office and wear a visitor pass before entering the campus.
 All visitors must use the office gate entrance.
 Any parent or other individual who does not follow this procedure will be asked to leave the campus immediately.
 If the office is closed, the school is closed; please, do not walk onto the campus to speak to a teacher who is working.